Rubus ursinus

 Rubus ursinus is a North American species of blackberry or dewberry, known by the common names California blackberry, California dewberry, Douglas berry, Pacific blackberry, Pacific dewberry and trailing blackberry.

 Description

-Rubus ursinus is a wide, mounding shrub or vine, growing to 2–5 ft high, and more than 6 ft wide.
+Rubus ursinus is a wide, mounding shrub or vine, growing to 0.6-1.5 m tall and more than 6 ft wide.
 The prickly branches can take root if they touch soil, thus enabling the plant to spread vegetatively and form larger clonal colonies.

-The leaves usually have 3 leaflets but sometimes 5 or only 1, and are deciduous.
-The plant is dioecious, with male and female plants on separate plants, also unusual for the genus.
-As with other Rubus, the canes are typically vegetative the first year, and reproductive in the second.
+The deciduous leaves usually have 3 leaflets but sometimes 5 or only 1.
+The plant is dioecious, with male and female being separate plants, also unusual for the genus.
+As with other Rubus species, the canes are typically vegetative the first year and reproductive in the second.

-The flowers are white with narrower petals than most related species, and have a fragrance.
-The sweet, very aromatic fruits are dark purple, dark red, or black and up to 2 cm in length.
+The fragrant flowers are white, with narrower petals than most related species.
+The sweet, very aromatic fruits are dark purple, dark red, or black and up to 2 cm long.